willdurney/willdurney.com/README.md

 I'm a software engineer, puzzle-solver, and lifelong tinkerer based in Washington, DC.

-I currently serve as a lead engineer at Crowdskout, a political and issue advocacy CRM.
-For more information about my professional accomplishments and engineering work, please visit my [LinkedIn](https://www.linkedin.com/in/willdurney/).
+For information about my professional accomplishments and engineering work, please visit my [LinkedIn](https://www.linkedin.com/in/willdurney/).
 For casual chat, join me on [Twitter](https://twitter.com/WillDurney).

 ## About this repo